Dima3122/CTP/external/cli11/README.md

 app.add_flag("-1{1},-2{2},-3{3}",result,"numerical flag")
 ```

-using any of those flags on the command line will result in the specified number in the output.
+Using any of those flags on the command line will result in the specified number in the output.
 Similar things can be done for string values, and enumerations, as long as the default value can be converted to the given type.

 On a `C++14` compiler, you can pass a callback function directly to `.add_flag`, while in C++11 mode you'll need to use `.add_flag_function` if you want a callback function.
 The function will be given the number of times the flag was passed.
 You can throw a relevant `CLI::ParseError` to signal a failure.